 Bringing It All Together

+So equation (3) allows us to calculate the combined two dimensional Modulation Transfer Function of diffraction, defocus and third order Spherical Aberration for an otherwise perfect lens with a circular aperture.
 Together with the Transfer Functions of pixel aperture, sampling pitch and AA discussed in previous articles we should now have all the principal ingredients necessary to roughly model the linear spatial resolution (‘sharpness’) of a photographic digital camera matched to an excellent lens in the center of the field of view:

 with indicating element-wise multiplication and convolution.
 We could for instance simulate the effect of varying f-number, pixel size and shape while taking into account these basic lens imperfections.
 And by analyzing the raw data of an image captured with good technique we should be able to learn a fair amount about the imaging system that took it.